About

 Biography

-I am a postdoctoral researcher at the Seismological Laboratory at Caltech.
-I received my Ph.D. in Geological Sciences from the University of Southern California in 2025.
-Before joining USC, I worked as a Research Assistant at the Institute of Geophysics, China Earthquake Administration, from 2020 to 2021.
-I earned my B.Sc. in Geophysics from Peking University in 2020.
+I am a postdoctoral fellow at the Seismological Laboratory, California Institute of Technology (Caltech).
+I obtained my Ph.D. in Geological Sciences from the University of Southern California (USC) in 2025.
+Prior to my doctoral studies, I served as a research assistant at the Institute of Geophysics, China Earthquake Administration, from 2020 to 2021.
+I received my B.Sc. in Geophysics from Peking University (PKU) in 2020.

 Research Interests